syncfusion-content/winui-docs/winui/Kanban/Overview.md

 documentation: ug
 ---

-# WinUI Kanban (SfKanban) Overview
+# Overview of WinUI Kanban (SfKanban)

-The Syncfusion WinUI Kanban control is a versatile and interactive tool designed to simplify task management and enhance workflow visualization.
-It offers clear and efficient way to monitor tasks across various stages of completion, ensuring seamless tracking of progress.
-With its elegant design and powerful features, the control facilitates effective planning and promotes productivity, making it an essential asset for managing tasks and workflows throughout the software development lifecycle.
+The Syncfusion WinUI Kanban control is an efficient way to visualize a workflow at each stage of completion.
+It facilitates clear planning and provides a transparent view of work progression.
+SfKanban offers a variety of features that are essential for monitoring tasks throughout the software development cycle.

 ## Key features

-* Swimlanes – Horizontally organize the Kanban board to categorize cards by key attributes such as assignee, project, or type.
+* Work-in-Progress (WIP) Limit: Allows users to set task limits for each stage, preventing overload and improving efficiency.
+* Cards: Display tasks, progress, and priority for better tracking.
+* Columns: Organize work into stages, such as To-Do, In-Progress, and Completed.
+* Swimlanes: Categorize tasks based on projects, teams, or custom criteria.
+* Interaction: Includes features like card tapping, column expansion/collapsing, and drag-and-drop for seamless workflow management.
+* Events : Triggered when dragging or repositioning cards, as well as when a card is tapped.
-* Appearance customization – Customize the UI of each element using templates, including column headers, cards, and swimlane headers.
+* Appearance Customization: Supports UI customization for elements such as column headers, cards, and swimlane headers using templates.
-* Work-in-Progress (WIP) limit – Set limits on the number of tasks at each stage of the workflow within each column.
-* Expand and collapse columns – Expand or collapse columns easily to manage the visibility of tasks and maintain an organized board view.
-* Drag-and-Drop – Easily move cards across columns, within the same column, or between swimlane rows, enabling quick task updates and improved workflow management.
-* Localization – Localize all default static strings in the WinUI Kanban control to any supported language for a globalized user experience.
-* RTL – Render text and layout in a right-to-left direction, ensuring compatibility with RTL languages.
+* Localization and RTL support: Easily adapts to any language or culture, with support for right-to-left (RTL) layout direction.
-* Themes – Support for light and dark themes that automatically adjust to the system's theme settings.
+* Themes: Offers built-in light and dark themes, which automatically adjust to the system's settings.